benjaminfuchs/ambieye/README.md

 Before uprading an existing system, you should stop the relevant system
 services:

-    sudo systemctl stop nerd-colors.service
+    sudo systemctl stop ambieye.service

 Then run a normal install like documented above.
-After installation, you should update you existing `/etc/nerd-colors.conf` from the file `/etc/nerd-colors.conf.nerd-colors`.
+After installation, you should update you existing `/etc/ambieye.conf` from the file `/etc/ambieye.conf.ambieye`.

 Configuration